EpiFix® Amniotic Membrane Allograft

 This product has not been tested in combination with other products.

-As with any surgical procedure, the possibility of infection exists.
+As with any procedure, the possibility of infection exists.

 Any adverse reactions, including the suspected transmission of disease attributable to this allograft, should be reported immediately to MiMedx®.